 Randy will be missed dearly.

-Ron Falzone is an award-winning screenwriter and associate professor in the Cinema Art + Science Department of Columbia College Chicago.
+Ron Falzone is an award-winning screenwriter and Columbia College Chicago Emeritus professor.
 Films he has co-produced and written have been screened internationally at numerous film festivals including Cannes Film Festival Short Film Corner, Chicago International Film Festival, Montreal World Film Festival, LA Short Film Festival, Midwest Film Festival and the Friars Club Comedy Film Festival.
 Falzone is a recipient of an Illinois Arts Council Artists Fellowship in Screenwriting, a 2006 and 2007 winner of the IAC Finalist Award and is a twelve-time Artist in Residence at the Ragdale Foundation in Lake Forest, Illinois.
 In addition, he is the producer and referee of the popular Cinema Slapdown screening series at Columbia College.
 He holds a BA in Film from Columbia College Chicago and an MFA in Directing from Northwestern University.

 Steven Friedlander, now a freelance consultant, was formerly Executive Vice President of Theatrical Distribution for CBS Films and was responsible for domestic theatrical distribution.
 CBS Films has released the critically acclaimed films SALMON FISHING IN THE YEMEN, THE KINGS OF SUMMER, SEVEN PSYCHOPATHS, PRIDE and INSIDE LLEWYN DAVIS among others and the commercial box office hits THE WOMAN IN BLACK and LAST VEGAS.